Responsibilities for authorised booking services

 ODBS providers must make the report within 48 hours after becoming aware of the alleged conduct.

-Booking services are required to be transparent in the determination of their fares.
+On-demand booking services (ODBSs) are required to be transparent in the determination of their fares.

 All booked fares which is every fare other than rank or hail, must be agreed in advance with the hirer and provided in writing prior to the trip commencing.

-If using a taxi meter, a booking service must provide a fare schedule in an approved form that states the metered fares.
+If using a taxi meter, an ODBS must provide a fare schedule in an approved form that states the metered fares.
 The fares must not exceed the maximum outlined in the regulations.

 It will be up to individual businesses to decide whether to charge a surcharge based on time or availability, or to charge less than any regulated maximums.

 Surge pricing or queue-jumping surcharges are not permitted if there is a declared state of emergency for the area.

 Further information about fares can be found at On-demand rank or hail (taxi) fares

 Advertising for authorised on-demand booking services (ODBSs) must include at least one of the following: